Chart Color Schemes

 AreaSearch assessment of residential development activity positions Cleveland among the top 25% of areas assessed nationwide

 Cleveland has recorded approximately 130 residential properties granted approval annually.
-Over the past five financial years, from FY21 to FY25, a total of 651 homes were approved, with an additional 54 approved so far in FY26.
-On average, over these five years, each dwelling constructed has accommodated 1.4 new residents per year.
+Over the past five financial years, from FY21 to FY25, a total of 651 homes were approved, with an additional 107 approved so far in FY26.
+The average number of new residents per year per dwelling constructed over these five years was 1.4.

-This suggests a balance between supply and demand, contributing to stable market dynamics.
-The average construction value of new properties is $389,000, which is somewhat higher than regional norms, reflecting quality-focused development.
-In terms of commercial approvals, Cleveland has seen $42.0 million in FY26, indicating strong commercial development momentum.
-Compared to Greater Brisbane, Cleveland shows 18.0% lower construction activity per person but ranks among the 82nd percentile nationally when assessed by area.
+This suggests that supply and demand are well-matched, contributing to stable market dynamics.
+The average construction value for new properties is $389,000, which is somewhat higher than regional norms, reflecting quality-focused development.
+In FY26, there have been $42.0 million in commercial approvals, indicating strong commercial development momentum.
+Compared to Greater Brisbane, Cleveland shows 18.0% lower construction activity per person but ranks among the 82nd percentile of areas assessed nationally.
 New development consists of 41.0% standalone homes and 59.0% attached dwellings, representing a shift from the area's existing housing composition, which is currently 60.0% houses.

-This trend reflects decreasing availability of developable sites and changing lifestyles requiring more diverse, affordable housing options.
-With approximately 131 people per approval, Cleveland indicates a developing area.
-Population forecasts project an increase of 2,258 residents by 2041.
+This trend reflects decreasing availability of developable sites and changing lifestyles that require more diverse and affordable housing options.
+With around 131 people per approval, Cleveland indicates a developing area.
+According to AreaSearch quarterly estimates, Cleveland is forecasted to gain 2,258 residents by 2041.
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development